About this Trip

 Chhokang Paro to Nile/Chhule (3,361m)

-The 5-6 hour trek today follows gentle terrain through traditional Tibetan-style villages with extensive farming terraces.
-Pass through Lamagaon, visiting Rachen Gompa, a nunnery home to over 80 nuns belonging to the Ngak-pa sect.
-The monastery, established in 1905, houses exquisite Buddhist statues, paintings, and a collection of philosophical texts.
-Continue to Milarepa's Cave, named after the famous Tibetan saint who meditated here, before reaching the twin villages of Nile and Chhule, situated in a broad valley beneath soaring peaks.
-Accommodation: Teahouse in Nile/Chhule.
+Trek through traditional Tibetan-style villages with extensive farming terraces.
+Visit Rachen Gompa nunnery, home to over 80 nuns, and continue to Milarepa's Cave, named after the famous Tibetan saint who meditated here, before reaching the twin villages of Nile and Chhule.

 Day Trip to Mu Gompa (3,700m) and Dhephyudonma Gompa

 Embark on a day trip to Mu Gompa, one of the oldest monasteries in the region, dating back to 1895.
-The 4-5 hour round-trip trek climbs through yak pastures with breathtaking mountain vistas.
-Explore the monastery complex, interacting with resident monks and learning about their daily routines and spiritual practices.
-If energy permits, continue to Dhephyudonma Gompa, considered to be the oldest monastery in the Tsum Valley and according to legend established by the first Buddha, Kanjin Choedar.
-Return to Nile/Chhule for the night.
-Accommodation: Same teahouse in Nile/Chhule.
+The round-trip trek climbs through yak pastures with breathtaking mountain vistas.
+Optionally continue to Dhephyudonma Gompa, considered the oldest monastery in Tsum Valley.

 Nile/Chhule to Burji (3,280m)

-Instead of retracing your steps, today you begin a circular return route via the western valley.
-The 5-6 hour trek follows the high trail to Burji, a small settlement with spectacular views of Ganesh Himal, Himalchuli, and the Baudha Himal ranges.
-Along the way, pass through high pastures used by yak herders during summer months and several unique meditation caves used by Buddhist practitioners for centuries.
-The trail offers continuous panoramic views and a sense of remote wilderness.
-Accommodation: Basic teahouse in Burji.
+Begin a circular return route via the western valley.
+Follow the high trail to Burji, a small settlement with spectacular views of Ganesh Himal, Himalchuli, and Baudha Himal ranges.
+Pass through high pastures used by yak herders and unique meditation caves used by Buddhist practitioners.

 Burji to Chumling (2,386m)

-This 6-7 hour trek descends through changing vegetation zones, offering different perspectives of the valley and mountains than your ascent route provided.
-Pass through small, seldom-visited settlements and agricultural terraces where traditional farming methods have remained unchanged for centuries.
-The trail eventually rejoins the main Tsum Valley path at Chumling, completing your circuit of the upper valley.
-Accommodation: Teahouse in Chumling.
+Descend through changing vegetation zones, offering different perspectives of the valley and mountains than your ascent route.
+Pass through small, seldom-visited settlements and agricultural terraces where traditional farming methods remain unchanged for centuries.

 Chumling to Philim (1,570m)

-Begin your exit from the Tsum Valley, trekking 6-7 hours back to Lokpa and then continuing to the charming village of Philim.
-This larger settlement on the main Manaslu Circuit trail features a Tibetan-style Buddhist monastery and a Japanese-funded school.
-The village offers comfortable accommodation and a chance to readjust to more populated areas after the remote tranquility of Tsum Valley.
-Accommodation: Teahouse in Philim.
+Exit the Tsum Valley, trekking back to Lokpa and continuing to Philim.
+This larger settlement on the main Manaslu Circuit trail features a Tibetan-style Buddhist monastery and a Japanese-funded school, offering a chance to readjust to more populated areas.

 Philim to Khorlabesi (970m)

-Continue your descent through the Budhi Gandaki Valley for 7-8 hours, passing through Sirdibas and Jagat before reaching Khorlabesi.
-The scenery transitions back to more subtropical vegetation with banana plants, terraced rice fields, and increasingly Hindu cultural influences.
-This long day of trekking covers a significant distance but is primarily downhill, allowing you to reflect on your experiences as you return to lower elevations.
-Accommodation: Teahouse in Khorlabesi.
+Continue your descent through the Budhi Gandaki Valley, passing through Sirdibas and Jagat.
+The scenery transitions back to subtropical vegetation with banana plants, terraced rice fields, and increasingly Hindu cultural influences as you approach Khorlabesi.

 Khorlabesi to Soti Khola (710m)

-Your final day of trekking is a relatively easy 5-6 hour journey back to Soti Khola, completing your circuit.
-The trail follows the river through small farming communities and lush forests, with time to appreciate the warmer climate and lusher vegetation of the lower regions.
-Celebrate your trek completion with your guides and porters upon reaching Soti Khola.
-Accommodation: Teahouse in Soti Khola.
+Your final day of trekking is a relatively easy journey back to Soti Khola, completing your circuit.
+The trail follows the river through small farming communities and lush forests, allowing time to appreciate the warmer climate and lusher vegetation of the lower regions.

 Soti Khola to Kathmandu

-Board your return vehicle for the 7-8 hour drive back to Kathmandu.
+Board your return vehicle for the drive back to Kathmandu.
 The journey provides time for reflection on your experiences in one of Nepal's most pristine cultural territories.
-Upon arrival in Kathmandu, enjoy the comforts of your hotel, perhaps treating yourself to a celebratory dinner in one of the city's many excellent restaurants.
-Accommodation: Hotel in Kathmandu.
+Upon arrival, enjoy the comforts of your hotel and perhaps treat yourself to a celebratory dinner.

 Departure from Kathmandu

 Your Tsum Valley adventure concludes with a transfer to Kathmandu International Airport for your departure flight.
-Depending on your schedule, you may have time for some last-minute shopping or sightseeing in Kathmandu before departing from Nepal with extraordinary memories and cultural insights from this unique Himalayan valley.
+Depending on your schedule, you may have time for last-minute shopping or sightseeing in Kathmandu before departing Nepal.

 Services